philcoffeejunkie/listtool/README.md

 ## Implementation & Use

 Implemented as a very simple standalone web app, using Bootstrap and some HTML5 and Vanilla JS.
 Use it locally or host it somewhere.

 ## License

 Not sure yet, the tool is under development — I will add some open license soon, I promise.
+Anyway, feel free to use.